 Backed by sports-science formulas

-TDEE, FFMI, Macro & 1RM Calculators
+Free TDEE Calculator + FFMI, Macro & 1RM Tools

-Instant, science-backed fitness math: TDEE (Mifflin-St Jeor), FFMI, daily macros, and one-rep-max — mobile-first, ad-light, 100% free.
+Calculate your Total Daily Energy Expenditure (Mifflin-St Jeor), FFMI, body fat, macros, and one-rep-max — peer-reviewed formulas, mobile-first, 100% free.

 FFMI & Normalized FFMI